Norilsk Nickel: Environmental problems

 Norilsk Nickel is known to be one of Russia's largest industrial polluters, releasing approximately 1.9 million tonnes of sulfur dioxide into the air annually as of 2020, accounting for 1.9% of global emissions.
 Ore is smelted on site in Norilsk.
 The smelting is directly responsible for severe pollution, including acid rain and smog.

 The pollution originating from the Kola division of the company was also affecting Norway, which has been offering financial support to clean up the operation since 1990.
 In December 2020, Norilsk Nickel shut down its old smelter in the town of Nikel on the Russia-Norway border.

 In 2008, Rosprirodnadzor (the Federal Environmental, Industrial, and Nuclear Supervision Service of Russia) demanded that a 4.35-billion ruble ($60-million) fine be imposed on Nornickel for polluting minor rivers with wastewater.

-The environmental problems at Norilsk stretch back for decades.
+The environmental problems at Norilsk have been ongoing for decades.
 Back in 2004, oligarch Mikhail Prokhorov claimed that Nornickel would resolve most of the area's environmental issues within 5–6 years.
 By 2008, this timeline had been moved to 2015.
 However, Nornickel claims to be a socially responsible business and invests in modernization.

-Norilsk Nickel has been working consistently to reduce emissions of major air pollutants.
-In 2006, the company reported an investment of more than $5 million in the maintenance and overhaul of its dust-and-gas recovery and removal systems.
+Norilsk Nickel has consistently worked to reduce emissions of major air pollutants.
+In 2006, the company reported an investment of over $5 million in the maintenance and overhaul of its dust and gas recovery and removal systems.
 The company asserts a commitment of nearly $1.4 million for its air pollution prevention plan.
 However, according to the official statistics, emissions remain extremely high.
 In 2006, Blacksmith Institute, an international non-profit organization, included Norilsk in its list of the world's 10 most polluted places.
 Nornickel wrote a protest letter but to no avail.
-According to local environmental experts, in spite of minor reductions in overall pollution levels, the levels of SO2, HS, phenol, formaldehyde, and dust have increased, with the levels of nickel and copper showing 50% growth.
+According to local environmental experts, despite minor reductions in overall pollution levels, the levels of SO2, H2S, phenol, formaldehyde, and dust have increased, with the levels of nickel and copper showing a 50% growth.
 The morbidity rate remains stable, though the mortality rate is decreasing.